kranfix/flutter_radar_chart/radar_chart/README.md

 # radar_chart

-A new Flutter package project.
+A flexible Flutter radar/spider chart with super powers.
+Colors and Sizes are customizable.

 ## Future work

-- Add documentation.
 - Handle errors if a RadarTile is out of RadarChart.
--

 # Example